iommirocks/iommi/docs/usage.rst

     # NOTE: if your base template is called "base.html" then you don't need this!
     IOMMI_BASE_TEMPLATE = 'my_base.html'
+    # NOTE: if your base template has a content block called "content" then you don't need this!
+    IOMMI_CONTENT_BLOCK = 'content'

 The base template is the one containing your :code:`<html>` tag and has :code:`{% block content %}`.